Han Pil-hwa

-Han Pil-hwa (Korean: 한필화; Hanja: 韓弼花; born 21 January 1942 in Nampho, South Pyongan) is a female North Korean speed skater who competed in the 1964 Winter Olympics and in the 1972 Winter Olympics.
+Han Pil-hwa (Korean: 한필화; Hanja: 韓弼花; born 21 January 1942) is a female North Korean speed skater who competed in the 1964 Winter Olympics and in the 1972 Winter Olympics.
 She was the first woman to represent North Korea at the Olympics.

+She was born in Nampo, South Pyongan Province.

 Speed skating

-In 1964 she won the silver medal in the 3000 meter event and she became the first Winter Olympic medalist from either Koreas.
-In the 1500 meter competition she finished ninth and in the 500 meter contest she finished 28th.
+In 1964, she won the silver medal in the 3000 meter event and she became the first Winter Olympic medalist from either Koreas.
+In the 1500 meter competition, she finished ninth and in the 500 meter contest, she finished 28th.

-Eight years later she finished ninth in the 3000 metres event, eleventh in the 1000 metres competition, and 13th in the 1500 metres contest.
+Eight years later, she finished ninth in the 3000 metres event, eleventh in the 1000 metres competition, and 13th in the 1500 metres contest.

-Between 1963 and 1968 Han Pil-hwa was also a regular competitor at the World Allround Speed Skating Championships for Women.
-In the 1965 championships in Oulu she was most successful with fifth place in the allround event.
+Between 1963 and 1968, Han Pil-hwa was also a regular competitor at the World Allround Speed Skating Championships for Women.
+In the 1965 championships in Oulu, she was most successful with fifth place in the allround event.
 Her best single distance result was a third place in the 3000 meters at the 1966 championships in Trondheim.